http://WhatisTaxed.com: Data-mining the Tax Code

 26USC* AND "citizen" AND "united states" AND "taxable income"

-This boolean search string will filter through all of the tax laws and leave only the laws that contain all three of these required codes.
+Copy and paste this line into the GPO's search box, and click Submit.
+(If typing, note the *) This is a boolean search string that will filter through all of the tax laws and leave only the sections that contain all three of these required codes.
 Visually, it looks like this...

 United States Code (USC)